SmartRecipe/SmartRecipeRecommender/Frontend/README.md

 * password : String

 Sign Up results in creating a new account and signing in the new user at the same time.

+On successful sign up, a new user with following attributes will be created in the database.

+* id : String (Unique user id)
+* email : String
+* password : String
+* salt : String (A unique salt for encryption)

 ### User Sign In API